 Here is a breakdown of the Lake Planning Process and where community members can have their voices heard:

-- This science-based document will include foreshore inventory mapping (FIM) followed by an aquatic habitat index (AHI) and archaeological overview assessment (AOA).
-This info will be used to color-code the entire shoreline of Kootenay Lake to identify culturally or ecologically significant areas that are vulnerable to development.
+This science-based document includes foreshore inventory mapping (FIM) followed by an aquatic habitat index (AHI) and archaeological overview assessment (AOA).
+This info is used to color-code the entire shoreline of Kootenay Lake to identify culturally or ecologically significant areas that are vulnerable to development.
 For example, a red shoreline is classified as very high value, orange is high value, yellow is moderate value, and grey is lower value.